laminlabs/lamin-blog/docs/lakehouse-benchmark.md

 Three queries were run against all five engines.
 The computation logic is equivalent across engines; differences in timing reflect S3 read strategy and whether data has been pre-ingested.

-All timings are single-run measurements on 8,929 rows.
-At this scale, results are dominated by fixed overheads (connection setup, S3 round-trips) rather than computational throughput.
-Iceberg and LanceDB query times reflect reads from their own pre-ingested S3 store, not from the source Parquet — their setup time should be amortised across queries when comparing total cost.
+All timings are single-run measurements on the two layouts above.
+On the many-file (3,201-shard) layout, the read-bound engines are dominated by per-file S3 footer round-trips rather than compute; on the few-file (26-shard) layout that cost largely disappears.
+Iceberg and LanceDB query times reflect reads from their own pre-ingested stores, so their setup cost should be amortised across queries when comparing total cost.

 ### Query 1 — filtered query

 Variants on the most prevalent chromosome within the 10th–90th percentile position band.
 Each engine pushes the predicate into the storage layer.
-All five returned 589 variants.
+All five engines returned identical result sets.

 ::::::{tab-set}
 :::::{tab-item} PyArrow